 Prior to joining Carlyle, Adam spent 14 years at Jefferies LLC, most recently as a Managing Director and senior member of the Investment Banking Department, where his primary role for more than 10 years was as Global Head of the Financial Sponsors Group.
-Joining the firm in 2002, Adam helped build Jefferies’ investment banking department from approximately 100 bankers in the U.S. to more than 700 bankers globally when he left in March 2016.
+Joining the firm in 2002, Adam helped build Jefferies’ investment banking department from approximately 100 bankers in the United States to more than 700 bankers globally when he left in March 2016.
 He served on the Investment Banking Operating Committee, the Mergers & Acquisitions Review Committee and the Managing Director Annual Review Committee.

 Prior to joining Jefferies, Adam was a Managing Director at Bear, Stearns & Co. for seven years, where he was a member of the Financial Sponsors and the Retail & Consumer Groups.
 He began his career as a Financial Analyst at Kidder, Peabody and subsequently served as an Associate and then a Vice President in the Corporate Finance Department at Drexel Burnham Lambert.
-Adam sits on the boards of several not-for-profit organizations, including the Penn Museum in Philadelphia, the Kellogg Finance Network, and the Educational Alliance, a community-based organization serving the residents of New York City’s Lower East Side.
+Adam sits on the boards of several non-profit organizations, including Penn Museum in Philadelphia, Kellogg Finance Network, and Educational Alliance, a community-based organization serving the residents of New York City’s Lower East Side.